rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/02-rendering-form-fields.markdown

 Now you know how to create a new field type and handle its behavior.
-Currently, the field type only contains the default settings it inherits from its superclasses.
+Currently, the field type only contains the default settings it inherits from its super classes.
 If that's not sufficient, create additional settings for your field type.
 See the next tutorial to learn how.